gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 The recommended package is the latest version from the official [Oracle **Java SE** page](http://www.oracle.com/technetwork/java/javase/index.html).
 The **OpenJDK Java** used in Ubuntu is also fine.
 The minimum is JDK 1.8, or even JRE 1.8 (the Java Runtime Environment), but, as said before, better use the latest JDK (currently 1.8.151).
 On macOS the last Apple Java implementation is 1.6, so it is required to use the Oracle version.

-Note: please note that Java may be distributed in separate 32/64-bits packages.
+> Important note: Java may be distributed in separate 32/64-bits packages.
 Unless you have older applications requiring 32-bits Java, on 64-bits systems it is recommended to install the 64-bits JDK.
 Anyway, Oracle JDK 9 might not even be available for 32-bits.

 On some distributions, for example on Ubuntu 16.04 LTS, Java seems to be already installed in the standard distribution: